About the ombudsman

 We complement Canada Post’s commitment to quality and customer experience.
 In the odd circumstance where a customer is disappointed and seeks redress beyond Canada Post’s complaint resolution process, we act as the final appeal forum.

-Neutrality and confidentiality
+Impartiality and confidentiality

 We operate at arm’s length from Canada Post management.
 We report directly to the chairperson of Canada Post’s board of directors.